Coxeter factorizations with generalized Jucys-Murphy weights and Matrix Tree theorems for reflection groups: Some further discussion

 The combinatorial interpretation (in \S~\ref{sec:combinatorial}) of the eigenvalues of the $W$-Laplacian $L_W^T(\bm\omega)$ allows for various nice applications of our Thm.~\ref{thm:main}.
 For instance, one could identify many of the weights $\omega_i$, in effect considering non-maximal towers $T$ \eqref{Eq: parabolic tower}.
 We could even pick a parabolic subgroup $W_X$ and assign only two weights, $\omega_1$ and $\omega_2$, recording respectively if a reflection $\tau\in\mathcal{R}$ belongs to $W_X$ or not.
 Then, if $F_{W,X}$ counts the number of \emph{reduced} reflection factorizations of Coxeter elements using only reflections $\tau\in\mathcal{R}\cap W\setminus W_X$, Corol.~\ref{cor:reduced} and Prop.~\ref{Prop: comb. descr. of Spec of L_W^T(w)} give us (setting $\omega_1=0$ and $\omega_2=1$) where as usual $\{ h_i(W_X)\}$ denotes the multiset of Coxeter numbers of $W_X$ (see \S~\ref{Sec: identity multiset Cox nums}).
 This could be seen as a (broad but partial) generalization of \emph{star factorizations} in the symmetric group; namely factorizations of elements of $S_n$ in the transpositions $(in)$, $i=1\dots n-1$.
 These were introduced by Pak \cite{Pak_star} and have been of interest to the community; see in particular \cite{Feray_star}.

-Furthermore, it is easy to check (and one can show it uniformly at least for real reflection groups) that for any irreducible parabolic subgroup $W'\leq W$, there is a strict inequality between the Coxeter numbers $h(W)>h(W')$.
-The previous discussion implies then that there exist (in fact reduced) factorizations of Coxeter elements $c\in W$ using none of the reflections in $W'$.
+Furthermore, Griffeth has shown \cite[Thm.~A.1.(a)]{griffeth} that for any irreducible \emph{reflection} subgroup $W'\lneq W$, there is a strict inequality between the Coxeter numbers $h(W)>h(W')$ (in fact, with a uniform proof!).
+The previous discussion implies then that there exist (even reduced) factorizations of Coxeter elements $c\in W$ using none of the reflections in some (in this case \emph{parabolic}) subgroup $W'$.
 On the other hand, no Coxeter element can live in a proper reflection subgroup of $W$ (see the proof of \cite[Corol.~3.9]{Douvr}) so that we immediately get the following statement.

 \begin{corollary} For any well generated reflection group $W$ and parabolic subgroup $W_X\leq W$, the reflections in $W\setminus W_X$ generate all of $W$. \end{corollary}

 Notice that this is not true if for instance one replaces \emph{parabolic} with \emph{reflection} subgroup.
 A first counterexample is already $B_2$ with the reflection subgroup $A_1^2$.